sahthevandal/CSAwesome/_sources/Unit5-Writing-Classes/topic-5-1-parts-of-class.rst

 .. mchoice:: AP5-1-2
     :practice: T

-    Consider the Party class below which will contain three int attributes for numOfPeople, volumeOfMusic, and numOfBoxesOfPizza, a constructor, and a startParty method.
+    Consider the Party class below which will contain three int attributes for people, musicVolume, and boxesOfPizza, a constructor, and a startParty method.
 The startParty method is intended to be accessed outside the class.

     .. code-block:: java